 Mr. Williams moved to lay the motion on the table.
-Which motion prevailed.

 Mr. Moer moved that Article XVIII as amended be adopted.
 Which motion prevailed.

 Mr. Moer moved that the vote by which Article XVII was adopted be reconsidered and that the motion to reconsider be laid on the table.